sttp/Specification/Output/README.md

 ## Definitions and Nomenclature

-> :construction: Please add liberally to this section as terms are introduced in the spec
+The words "must", "must not", "required", "shall", "shall not", "should", "should not", "recommended", "may", and "optional" in this document are to be interpreted as described in RFC 2119 <sup>[[3](#user-content-ref3)]</sup>.

 ### Definition of Key Terms

-The words "must", "must not", "required", "shall", "shall not", "should", "should not", "recommended", "may", and "optional" in this document are to be interpreted as described in RFC 2119 <sup>[[3](#user-content-ref3)]</sup>.

 >:information_source: All the terms below are hyperlinked to a key source for the definition or to a reference where more information is available.